Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Introduction

 \subsection{Relevance of JS-estimator to BN}

-Given the above brief introduction to the JS-shrinkage estimator, we are now ready to present it's relevance to batch normalization in deep neural networks and how it can be applied to improve the stability and accuracy of predictions.
-A wide range of normalization techniques have been developed to facilitate the training of deep neural networks by normalizing intermediate feature distributions and improving the stochastic optimization dynamics.
-One of the earliest and most influential approaches is BN, introduced in \cite{Ioffe-ICML15}, which normalizes features using statistics computed over the entire mini-batch.
-This method was originally motivated by the desire to reduce internal covariate shift, though subsequent work has highlighted its strong impact on the optimization landscape \cite{conf/nips/SanturkarTIM18} as a key factor behind its effectiveness.
-In the following, we give a brief and precise description of different types of normalization that are in vogue in literature.
+Given the above brief introduction to the JS-shrinkage estimator, we are now ready to present it's relevance to BN in DNNs and how it can be applied to improve the stability and accuracy of predictions.
+A wide range of normalization techniques have been developed to facilitate the training of DNNs by normalizing intermediate feature distributions and improving the stochastic optimization dynamics.
+One of the earliest and most influential approaches is BN, introduced in \cite{Ioffe-ICML15}, which normalizes intermediate features using statistics computed over a mini-batch, estimating for each channel both a mean and a variance.
+In the following, we give a brief and precise description of different types of normalization that are in vogue in the literature.